oliv5/cmUpdater/README.md

 -You need Cygwin to run this on Windows (Base-package, curl from "Net" and wget from "Web" in the installation-process)

--You NEED TWRP for installing the .zip remotely on your device and making backups
+-You NEED TWRP for installing the .zip remotely on your device and making/restoring backups

+-You need CyanogenMod for updating CyanogenMod (duh)

 -DO NOT unplug your device at any part of the process